VQE-generated quantum circuit dataset for machine learning: Dataset properties

 \subsection{Classical machine learning applied to the dataset}

-Our dataset is expected to be hard to be learned solely by classical computers.
-The most challenging part in applying classical machine learning algorithms is to find a good feature map to transform the description of a quantum circuit to e.g., a real-valued vector, which can then be processed by various techniques such as neural networks.
-After some trials, we find the task to be very non-trivial.
-Straight-forward applications of graph neural networks for the classification task of the proposed dataset, in an analogous way to Ref.~\cite{2210.16724v1}, give us labels that are basically equivalent to random guessing.
+We expect our dataset to be hard to be learned solely by classical computers.
+The most challenging aspect of applying classical machine learning algorithms is identifying an effective feature map that can transform the classical descriptions of a quantum circuit--such as gate types, gate positions, gate parameters, and the sequence of gates--into, for instance, a vector of real values, which can then be processed by various machine learning models.
+We adopted two approaches: First, we chose to represent quantum circuits as graphs, inspired by recent literature~\cite{2210.16724v1}, and applied graph neural networks (GNNs) because they are capable of leveraging the full structural information of the circuits.
+Second, we directly use the circuit parameters as features and apply support vector machine (SVM) classifiers, to test how much information can be learned from a simplified representation.

-To make the problem easier, we consider the task of classifying the dataset consisting of the same type of ans\"{a}tze in a supervised setting.
-More concretely, we investigate the feasibility of classifying quantum circuits using the parameter vector $\bm{\theta}$ of the circuits as their features.
+In the former, we preprocessed the data transforming each circuit to graph.
+We selected a graph structure inspired by Ref.~\cite{2210.16724v1}.
+A circuit is translated to a graph whose nodes represent gates and encode information about gates as real vectors, and edges are placed basically when there is a wire in a quantum circuit diagram.
+We test four graph-based models: graph convolutional networks (GCN)~\cite{kipf2016semisupervised}, graph attention networks (GAT)~\cite{veličković2018graph}, graph isomorphism network (GIN)~\cite{xu2019powerful} and graph sample and aggregate (GraphSAGE)~\cite{hamilton2017inductive}, and estimated the accuracy with three-fold cross validation.
+The performance hardly reaches 30\% multiclass accuracy on the training set, showing the hardness of the task.
+The resulting performance on the validation set can be seen in Fig.~\ref{fig:graph_result}.
+For details about the models and their implementations, see ~\cite{nakayama2023github}.